 Chair: J. Paul Charron

-The Compensation Committee is responsible for:
+The Human Resources and Compensation Committee is responsible for:

 - assisting the Board of Directors in respect of executive compensation policies and guidelines generally for Veresen Inc. and for administering Veresen’s executive compensation program;

 - reviewing compensation strategies for Veresen and the structure and competitiveness of Veresen Inc.’s executive compensation program;